 We will outline the present situation and provide regular updates regarding all-things British Politics, going into detail about how debates in the House of Commons and House of Lords are playing out.

-Next UK General Election Odds
+The Last UK General Election

 On the 12th of December in the United Kingdom, Jeremy Corbyn’s Labour Party suffered its worst defeat since World War II.
 For Labour, it was an electoral apocalypse.
-The Tory Party are stronger than ever, and with Boris Johnson at the helm, it could be a long few years for Great Britain.
+The Tory Party is stronger than ever, and with Boris Johnson at the helm, it could be a long few years for Great Britain.

 There are six types of elections in the United Kingdom, commonly called general elections.
 Each type of election has its own election day, which is conventionally on a Thursday (but can vary).

-The six electoral systems used are; the single member plurality system (first-to-post), the multi-member plurality system, party-list proportional representation, the single transferable vote, the additional member system and the supplementary vote.
+The six electoral systems used are; the single-member plurality system (first-to-post), the multi-member plurality system, party-list proportional representation, the single transferable vote, the additional member system and the supplementary vote.

 This system of voting has been in place since the introduction of the Fixed-term Parliament Act 2011 for general elections, which has helped create a fair voting system.